plh97/blog/README.md

-# pengliheng.github.io
+## ok,i'd like you to click this [my blog](https://pengliheng.github.io/dist).

-ok,i'd like you to click this [This link](https://pengliheng.github.io/dist).
+# beacuse i don't know how to do more well